 You may have been told by a doctor, nutritionist, or a friend who is a health nut that you should be taking fish oil or omega-3 fatty acid supplements to help your joint or muscle pain.
 Over the last few decades, fish oil supplements have been touted to help with heart disease, blood sugar problems, skin problems, depression, and joint pain.
 In this article we will focus on whether the evidence supports the use of fish oil supplements for joint pain.

 During my years at chiropractic college and early years of training in clinical nutrition, we were told that taking fish oil supplements were important to help keep your joints healthy and prevent inflammation (swelling) and joint pain.

 Fish oil supplements contain EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 EPA and DHA are removed from fish like salmon, anchovies, sardines, and mackerel.
 The EPA and DHA are then concentrated and put into capsules to be sold as fish oil or omega-3 supplements.

 EPA and DHA are essential fatty acids called omega-3 fatty acids.
 Omega-3 fatty acids are called essential because we need them in our bodies to function properly, but we can’t make them in our bodies.
 So we need to get them from foods.
-Omega-3 fatty acids are important for brain and nerve function, heart and blood vessel health, hormone production, and to help control inflammation.
+Omega-3 fatty acids are important for brain and nerve function, heart and blood vessel health, and to help control inflammation.

 Chronic inflammation is associated with nearly every chronic disease from chronic pain conditions like arthritis and fibromyalgia, autoimmune diseases, heart disease, and digestive illnesses.

 Consuming foods rich in omega-3 fatty acids is crucial to control inflammation and likely play an important in role in the treatment and prevention of chronic illness.
 This includes joint pain and arthritis.
 So in theory, would it not make sense just to supplement with fish oils to ensure we’re getting enough omega-3 fatty acids rather from our diet?
 Not necessarily.